 In Vedic philosophy, guna represent a person’s personality or what they enjoy, such as the preference for a type of food, clothing, leisure, work, creativity, and so forth.
 There are three guna called sattva, rajas, and tamas which represent different kinds of pleasures; for example, sattva represents the pleasure of knowledge, renunciation, and self-realization, rajas represents the pleasure of being famous, powerful, and rich, while tamas represents the pleasure of hurting, killing, and destroying.
 The three guna cover the soul’s innate need for pleasure.

-To fulfill these needs, we must be situated in the correct type of body and situational opportunity, which then also define the expected behaviors.
-As the expected behaviors are fulfilled, exceeded, or unfulfilled, good or bad karma is created, which then produces new bodies and opportunities.
-Good karma means greater abilities and opportunities to fulfill one’s desires.
-Bad karma means reduced abilities and opportunities, which then limit the fulfillment of one’s desires.
+To fulfill these needs, we must be situated in the correct type of situational opportunity, which then also define the expected behaviors.
+As the expected behaviors are fulfilled, exceeded, or unfulfilled, good or bad karma is created, which then produces new opportunities.
+Good karma means greater opportunities to fulfill one’s desires.
+Bad karma means reduced opportunities, which then limit the fulfillment of one’s desires.

 For example, if I relish the scientific study of nature, and I have good karma, then I will find the situations where I can obtain good books or meet people who can impart me such knowledge.
-Due to good karma I will also have the necessary ability to comprehend the knowledge.
 Conversely, if my karma is bad, then even though I enjoy the process of learning the truth about nature, I would simply never find the right books and the people to learn.
-Or, even if the opportunities are presented, my abilities to comprehend them could be missing.
 If my guna were different—e.g. I enjoyed wealth and power, then good karma will give me the opportunities and abilities for fulfilling those desires, and bad karma will frustrate my desires.

 The Role of Guna and Karma in Perception